What is OCR? Optical Character Recognition Basics

 Diagram of How OCR Works

-In the next step, the OCR software will process the scanned image to facilitate the optimal conditions for character recognition.
+In the next step, the scanned image is processed to facilitate the optimal conditions for character recognition.

 First, the software will correct any alignment issues introduced during the scanning process, rotating the image to ensure the document is properly oriented.